Can Hypothyroidism Cause Acne? Here’s What You Need To Know

 #4: Gastrointestinal Issues

-People with hypothyroidism often also experience digestive or gastrointestinal issues.
+People with hypothyroidism often also experience some digestive or gastrointestinal issues, including:

 • Low stomach acid